SFU-Archives/email-archiving/archivists/a-pre-transfer.md

 ## Initiate transfer
 [Workflow Diagram, steps A1-A3](../images/transfer-workflow.png)

-SFU Archives does not at present have a formal email acquisition strategy.
-To date (Jul 2022), the Archives has acquired email from nine accounts.
-Most of these transfers were triggered in ad hoc fashion, either at the request of the producer or their estate or on the Archives' initiative when we became aware of the retirement or passing away of a senior administrator.
+At present, most email transfers are triggered in ad hoc fashion, either at the request of the producer (or their estate) or on the Archives' initiative when we became aware of the retirement or passing away of a faculty members or senior administrator.

 However initiated, at this stage an archivist consults with the account holder, their estate, or other senior administrators to determine the suitability of the email for long-term preservation.